 With more than half a billion users, Linkedin is a powerful tool.
-So are you using it to the best of its potential?
-If you’re hoping to advance your career and climb that all-important industry ladder, upping your game on this platform could be the answer.
-Whether you’re looking for a job change or simply want to become renowned in your area, the social networking site offers a low-cost way of getting noticed by the right people.
+Are you using it to the best of its potential?
+If you're hoping to advance your career and climb that all-important industry ladder, building your brand on LinkedIn is essential.
+Whether you're looking for a job change or simply want to further establish yourself in your field, the social networking site offers a simple way for you to become an authority.

-While most modern-day professionals will already have a LinkedIn profile, there are ways through which you can make the most out of the site.
-Dedicating a little time to this aspect of your career development can help you to gain attention from both recruiters and others in your industry.
-With that in mind, let’s take a look at some simple strategies that will help you boost your professional reputation on this social site.
+Whilst most modern-day professionals will already have a LinkedIn profile, simply filling out the sections and walking away isn't enough; there are ways to make the most of LinkedIn to build your brand online, but you need to put the work in.
+With that in mind, let's take a look at some simple LinkedIn strategies that will help you grow your brand.

 Search for industry-specific groups